 - Do we need instrumentation for the OpenMP ORDERED and FLUSH? - Do we need instrumentation of single iterations of PARALLEL DO (parallel for) loops?
-This would potentially allow the influence of OpenMP loop iteration scheduling policies to be measured but may introduce a large measurement overhead if iterations are not of a sufficient granularity. - Should the context descriptor also contain additional information about parallel loops, e.g., the scheduling policy, the chunk size, and whether there is a reduction defined for this loop? - Do we need a way to allow users to pass additional information to the POMP interface?
-Besides using POMP conditional compilation (see Section 3.6), we might consider extending the !\$OMP INST BEGIN and END directive (see Section 3.4) to optionally allow to pass the address of a user variable:
+This would potentially allow the influence of OpenMP loop iteration scheduling policies to be measured, but only when iterations are of a sufficient granularity. - Do we need a way to allow users to pass additional information to the POMP interface?
+Besides using POMP conditional compilation (see Section 3.6), we might consider extending the ! \$OMP INST BEGIN and END directive (see Section 3.4) to optionally allow to pass the address of a user variable: